-EURm 2016 2015 2014 Income tax benefit/(expense) at statutory rate 274 (308) (200) Permanent differences 31 16 (41) Tax impact on operating model changes(1) 439 - Non-creditable withholding taxes (42) (17) (31) Income taxes for prior years 3 6 (14) Effect of different tax rates of subsidiaries operating in other jurisdictions 88 (50) (47) Effect of deferred tax assets not recognized(2) (318) (35) (26) Benefit arising from previously unrecognized deferred tax assets(3) 19 38 2 081 Net (increase)/decrease in uncertain tax positions (20) 4 - Change in income tax rates 3 - (1) Income taxes on undistributed earnings (23) (7) - Other 3 7 (2) Total 457 (346) 1 719
+EURm 2017 2016 2015 Income tax benefit/(expense) at statutory rate 102 274 (308) Permanent differences 85 31 16 Tax impact on operating model changes (1) (245) 439 Non-creditable withholding taxes (29) (42) (17) Income taxes for prior years (2) (132) 3 6 Effect of different tax rates of subsidiaries operating in other jurisdictions 178 88 (50) Effect of deferred tax assets not recognized (3) (164) (318) (35) Benefit arising from previously unrecognized deferred tax assets 56 19 38 Net (increase)/decrease in uncertain tax positions (20) 4 Change in income tax rates (4) (738) 3 Income taxes on undistributed earnings (42) (23) (7) Other 2 3 7 Total (927) 457 (346)

+(1) In 2017, the Group continued to integrate former Nokia and Alcatel Lucent operating models, the Group transferred certain intellectual property between its operations in Finland and in the United States, recording a tax expense of EUR 245 million.
+These transactions reduced the deferred tax assets in the United States and increased the deferred tax assets in Finland.
 In 2016, following the completion of the Squeeze-Out of the remaining Alcatel Lucent Securities, the Group launched actions to integrate the former Alcatel Lucent and Nokia operating models.
 In connection with these integration activities, the Group transferred certain intellectual property to its operations in the United States, recording a tax benefit and additional deferred tax assets of EUR 348 million.
-In addition, the Group elected to treat the Acquisition of Alcatel Lucent's operations in the United States as an asset purchase for United States tax purposes.
+In addition, the Group elected to treat the acquisition of Alcatel Lucent's operations in the United States as an asset purchase for United States tax purposes.
 The impact of this election was to utilize or forfeit existing deferred tax assets and record new deferred tax assets with a longer amortization period than the life of those forfeited assets.
 As a result of this, EUR 91 million additional deferred tax assets were recorded in 2016.
-In 2016, relates primarily to tax losses and temporary differences in France.